Complex General Surgical Oncology (CGSO) Fellowship

 Stanford University offers a two-year, ACGME-accredited Complex General Surgical Oncology Fellowship approved by the SSO.
 The aim of the program is to provide fellows with advanced training in complex oncologic surgery and multidisciplinary cancer care.
 In addition, trainees will receive ample mentorship in cutting-edge surgical oncology research and tools to refine their skills as clinical educators.
 The mission of the program is to cultivate the next generation of clinical and academic leaders in surgical oncology.
 The fellowship was established in 2020 and accepts one fellow every other year.

-There is a strong emphasis in hepato-pancreato-biliary (HPB), complex upper GI, and retroperitoneal sarcoma surgery, with half (12 months) of the 24-month curriculum being devoted to such rotations (6 months/year).
-The remaining 12 months are dedicated to endocrine/melanoma (3 months), colorectal (1 month), and breast surgery (1 month), in addition to 4 months of protected clinical research time (2 months/year) and 1-month rotations in medical oncology, radiation oncology, and pathology.
+There is a strong emphasis in hepato-pancreato-biliary (HPB), complex upper GI, and retroperitoneal sarcoma surgery, with half (12 months) of the 24-month curriculum being devoted to such rotations (6 months/year) (see goals and objectives here).
+The remaining 12 months are dedicated to endocrine/melanoma (2-3 months), colorectal (1 month), and breast surgery (1 month), in addition to 4 months of protected clinical research time (2 months/year) and 1-month rotations in medical oncology, radiation oncology, and pathology.

 The surgical oncology faculty at Stanford have demonstrated significant interest and proficiency in minimally-invasive techniques (laparoscopic and robotic surgery) as well as established expertise to successfully remove borderline resectable pancreatic, liver, and retroperitoneal tumors involving major vessels.
 Our peritoneal surface malignancy/HIPEC program is the leading program in Northern California and Northwestern US, contributing to the fellowship’s robust clinical experience.